Why Is My Magnolia Tree Leaves Turning Yellow?

 The first thing you need to do is check the soil pH.
 Use a commercially available soil acidity test kit for this purpose.

-If the soil pH is much higher than 7.0, you need to lower it a bit.
+If the soil pH is much higher than 7.0, you must lower it slightly.
 To do this, apply a soil acidifier that you can find at the garden center.

 Read more: How Do You Fertilize Magnolia Trees?